Koukyosyumei/rhoevm/README.md

        ╲
 ```

 `rhoevm` is a symbolic EVM execution engine written in Rust.
-It is inspired by hevm, which is implemented in Haskell.
+It is inspired by [`hevm`](https://github.com/ethereum/hevm), which is implemented in Haskell.
 This project aims to provide a robust tool for analyzing Ethereum smart contracts by symbolically executing the EVM bytecode.

 ## install